Informasjonsforvaltning/fdk-rdf-parse-event-publisher/README.md

 # fdk-rdf-parse-event-publisher

 This service is responsible for publishing RDF parse events.
-The service consumes reasoned events (Kafka), parses RDF to JSON using fdk-rdf-parser-service REST API.
+The service consumes reasoned events (Kafka), parses RDF to JSON using [fdk-rdf-parser-service](https://github.com/Informasjonsforvaltning/fdk-rdf-parser-service) JSON API.

 ## Requirements